tiborsimon/simple-input-parser/README.md

 ## Installation

 - Download the [latest release](https://github.com/tiborsimon/simple-input-parser/releases/latest).
-- Run the `install.m` script inside the downloaded `simple-input-parser` folder.
+- Run the `install.m` script or the `install` command inside the downloaded `simple-input-parser` folder.
 - Done.
 Now you have __Simple Input Parser__ on your system.

 _This installation method is powered by the <a href="http://tiborsimon.github.io/programming/matlab-library-system/" target="_blank" >MATLAB Library System</a>._